Powerful toolkit for intercultural trainers

 And if your work goes beyond training into cultural analysis and consulting, you’ll find that you’ve got powerful tools for team and organisational profiling.

 The Trainer Dashboard collects all your trainer tools into one place.
-From here you can get an overview of all the learners, groups and organisations you are working with.
+From here you get an overview of all the learners, groups and organisations you are working with.

 In the Trainer Dashboard you can see the status of your current licences and use those licences to create new groups.